Exhibitions

 Monday, October 14, 2024 - 8:00am to Sunday, April 20, 2025 - 5:00pm

-“The Scarcity of Desire: Sappho’s Encounter with the Modernist Imagination” interrogates how modernist interpretations of Sappho’s poetics have become integral to our contemporary understanding of the elusive poet.
-Sappho has been many things for many people throughout her disorderly reception: the only woman among nine lyric poets canonized in antiquity, a spurned lover driven to suicide by the boatman Phaon, and a queer icon whose homeland boasts credit for the word “lesbian.”
-Creative reuses of Sappho date back to antiquity, but the early twentieth century witnessed a particularly fervent
+“The Scarcity of Desire: Sappho’s Encounter with the Modernist Imagination” interrogates how modernist interpretations of Sappho’s poetics have been integral to our contemporary understanding of the elusive poet.
+Sappho has been many things: the only woman among nine lyric poets canonized in antiquity, a spurned lover driven to suicide by the boatman Phaon, and a queer icon whose homeland boasts credit for the word “lesbian.”
+“It was Sappho who first called eros ‘bittersweet,’ ” the classicist and poet Anne Carson writes.
+“No one who has been in love disputes her.”
+Curated by Daniel Zhang ‘26

 Monday, October 14, 2024 - 8:00am to Sunday, April 20, 2025 - 5:00pm

-“Who Shot the Tiger?: Performing Imperialism in India” explores how tiger hunts recur in nineteenth-century British visual culture.
-Appropriated from Indian courtly tradition, colonial depiction of tiger hunts enforced British imperial power even as the transformation of these objects across time became the Empire’s undoing.
+“Who Shot the Tiger?: Performing Imperialism in India” explores how tiger hunts recur in 19th-British visual culture.
+Appropriated from Indian courtly tradition, colonial depiction of tiger hunts enforced British imperial power.
 Tracing the emergence of this motif into the English cultural consciousness, questions of the archive’s complicity in imperialism arise.
-The violence embedded in representations of the hunt is perpetuated by materials held in Yale’s collections.
-Still, the objects in this
+The violence is perpetuated by materials held in Yale’s collections.
+Radical reimagination is urgent for these endangered animals.
+Who will look and change these tigers before it is too late?
+Curated by Catherine Kausikan ’25

 Monday, September 9, 2024 - 9:00am to Sunday, May 11, 2025 - 5:00pm

 The Yale Center for British Art (YCBA) was architect Louis I. Kahn‘s last design.
 Founded by Paul Mellon ‘29 for the study and display of British art, the YCBA was the first U.S. museum to incorporate retail store fronts at street level.
 Inside the museum, Kahn’s use of daylight and natural materials reached its apotheosis.
-To celebrate the YCBA’s reopening in spring 2025, this exhibition presents photographs, letters, and sketches from Yale’s repositories to illuminate YCBA’s history and architectural significance.
-Curated by Kathy Winsor Bohlman, Architecture Records Archivist; Jessica
+To celebrate the YCBA’s reopening in spring 2025, this exhibition presents photographs, letters, and sketches from Yale’s repositories.
+Curated by Kathy Winsor Bohlman, Architecture Records Archivist; Jessica Quagliaroli, Processing Archivist

 Sunday, August 18, 2024 - 9:00am to Sunday, March 2, 2025 - 5:00pm